Octobug/notes/software_engineering/software_design/software_architecture/ddia/part_2_distributed_data/07_transactions.md

 Now it ends up unexpectedly that no doctor is on call.

 This is called ***write skew***.
-It is neither a dirty write nor a lost update, because the two transactions are updating two different objects.
+It is neither a `dirty write` nor a `lost update`, because the two transactions are updating two different objects.
 But it's definitely a race condition: if the two transaction had run one after another, the second doctor would have been prevented from going off call.

 #### Characterizing write skew